 WHS Summer Reading

-Special note to students taking AP and ECE classes: Make sure to check your class summer reading requirements by clicking the appropriate grade or class link below.
-Don't forget to log your reading.
-It counts too!
+Special note to students taking AP and ECE classes: Make sure to check your class summer reading requirements and assignments by clicking the appropriate grade or class link below.
+Don't forget to log your books.
+They count too!

 Happy Summer Reading!